justnonamenoname/lifeticle/readme.md

 To say that the particle lifeticle, which is the carrier of consciousness, the so-called observer, cannot exist is equivalent to saying that there is no carrier of consciousness in the collection of particles forming the brain.
 Quantum uncertainty is fundamental and cannot be replicated informally.
-Time is also fundamental-it cannot be explained by any other entity, even in Wolfram's theory with the details of the hypergraph, there is no explanation of time.
+Time is also fundamental-it cannot be explained by any other entity, even in Wolfram's theory with the details of the graph, there is no explanation of time.
 If elementary particles consist of space (as in Wolfram's theory), then:
 1) indivisible elements of space
 2) time